boylett/WordPress-Filter-by-Page-Template/README.md

-# WordPress-Filter-by-Page-Template
+# Filter by Page Template
-Add a dropdown to the pages area to filter pages by template
+Adds a dropdown menu to the pages area to filter pages by template